ConnorSweeneyDev/SimpleGameEngine/readme.md

 - Run `make` to build the project.

 Now you have two important directories, `[SDL VERSION]/include` and `[SDL VERSION]/build/build/.libs`.
 The contents of these can replace the contents of this project's
 `external/include/SDL2/linux` and `external/library/SDL2/linux` respectively.
-You don't need to include .d files in the library directory.
+You don't need to include .d or .o files in the library directory.

 ### Mac
 Not yet supported.